openhab/openhabian/docs/openhabian.md

 ### `openhabian.conf`
 You can actually set a number of parameters before you try installing from SD card for the first time.
 You can also try with a different set of parameters if your initial attempt fails:

 -   Flash the system image to your micro SD card as described, do not remove the SD card yet
 -   Access the first SD card partition using the file explorer.
-It's a vfat (Windows) filesystem.
-  (we assume you're using a Windows, Mac or other desktop system to flash the SD)
+It's a vfat (Windows) filesystem. (we assume you're using a Windows, macOS or some other desktop system to flash the SD)
 -   Open the file `openhabian.conf` in a text editor
 -   Uncomment and complete the lines to contain the parameters you want to set
 -   Save, Unmount, Insert, Boot
 -   Continue with the instructions for your hardware

 ### WiFi based Setup Notes
 If you own a RPi3, RPi3+, RPi4, a RPi0W, a Pine A64, or a compatible WiFi dongle you can set up and use openHABian purely via WiFi.